Skip to content

 Viewership of IndyCar has steadily increased since and there's been a growing number of world-class drivers wishing to compete in the series, while the Indy 500 remains one of motor racing's crown jewels.

-Scott Dixon is the most decorated IndyCar driver, having claimed six titles between 2003 and 2020.
+Scott Dixon is the most decorated IndyCar driver, having claimed six titles between 2003 and 2020, although Alex Palou is hot on his tail.

 Related Articles